Standing in the Dark (album)

 Standing in the Dark is the debut studio album by Platinum Blonde.
-Released by Columbia/CBS Records Canada in 1983, it expanded on the band's original six-track EP.
+Released by Columbia/CBS Records Canada in January 1984, it expanded on the band's original six-track EP.
 With the addition of four new tracks ("Standing in the Dark", "Sad Sad Rain", "Cast A Shadow", and "Leaders In Danger"), the album garnered the band their first taste of attention after going triple platinum in Canada.
-It reached a high of 23 on the Canadian charts.
+It was number 15 for 4 weeks on the Canadian RPM charts.
+It was on the charts for 43 weeks.

-Two of the music videos for this album, "Standing in the Dark" and "It Doesn't Really Matter", were nominated for Juno Awards for Video of the Year in 1984.
+Two of the music videos for this album, "Standing in the Dark" and "Doesn't Really Matter", were nominated for Juno Awards for Video of the Year in 1984.